Deploy the ExtraHop Explore Appliance with VMware

 - From the Actions drop-down list, select Edit Settings... to configure the disk where the Explore appliance data is stored.

-- From the New device drop-down list, select New Hard Disk, and then click Add.
+- From the New device drop-down list, select New Hard Disk, confirm that Thick Provision Lazy Zeroed is selected for Disk Provisioning and then click Add.

 - In the New Hard disk field, type the size of your virtual storage disk and then click OK.